johnjoeann4/notes/README.md

 # 2024-02-29
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, this translates to aiming for clean, readable code that's easy to understand and maintain.
 Always strive to reduce complexity, refactor when necessary, and write code with future developers (including your future self) in mind.
 Remember, code is read far more often than it's written."

+# 2024-03-01
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it's written.
+Invest time in understanding the problem domain deeply and choose appropriate design patterns and abstractions wisely.
+Refactoring regularly not only improves your current code but also enhances your future understanding and productivity.
+Lastly, remember that debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as clearly as possible, you are essentially debugging it already."

+Word count: 125 words.